 Georgia is in South Western Asia, bordering the Black Sea, between Turkey and Russia.
 The climate is warm and pleasant.
 It is mediterranean-like on Black Sea coast.
 The official language is Georgian.
 English is increasingly spoken and understood by the younger generation.
 Russian is widely understood, but people prefer to speak English when possible.
 The main religion is Christianity.
 The economy of Georgia has traditionally revolved around Black Sea tourism, cultivation of citrus fruits, tea and grapes; mining of manganese and copper; and output of a big industrial sector producing wine, metals, machinery, chemicals, and textiles.
 In Georgia, friendship and socialising are highly valued.
 Eye contact during conversation is particularly important.
 Expatriate business dress is typically a suit.
 Expatriates will often be invited to dinners with frequent toasts.
 Male expatriates, in particular, will be expected to join their hosts in drinking numerous shots of vodka.
 The security risk for expatriates in Georgia is medium, but high in Abkhazia, South Ossetia, where conflict can occur between Georgian security forces and informal armed groups as well as the danger of landmines.
 Risks in the rest of Georgia include petty crime, particularly in expat areas such as Vake-Saburtalo and Rustaveli Avenue in Tbilisi, as well as risks related to sporadic political protests.
 The currency of Georgia is the Georgian Lari (GEL).
 Credit cards are widely accepted in Tbilisi, but to a lesser extent in the regions.
 ATMs are available in larger towns.
 Prices are often quoted in US dollars and Euros, however by Georgian law all goods and services should be paid for in local currency (Georgian Lari).
 Medical facilities in Tbilisi are generally good but expensive.
 In other areas medical facilities are limited.
-The population of Republic of Georgia is 3.7 Million (2017 est.), while the inflation rate (CPI) is 2.5% for Georgia as at April 2018.
+The population of Republic of Georgia is 3.7 Million (2018 est.), while the inflation rate (CPI) is 2.5% for Georgia as at April 2018.
 For a single Expat, the personal income tax rate in the Republic of Georgia is a flat rate of 20%.

 Cost Of Living